whowechina/iidx_pico/README.md

 ## Caution
 This is a difficult build, much more difficult than my previous Pico Popn project:
 https://github.com/whowechina/popn_pico.
-I suggest you to build the my Pico Popn first.
+I suggest you to build my Pico Popn first.
 This Pico IIDX project:
 * Heavily depends on 3D printing, both FDM and SLA (resin).
 * Requires skills to solder tiny components and thin cables.